peperunas/peperunas.github.io/content/project/injectopi.md

 title = "Injectopi"

 # Project summary to display on homepage.
-summary = "Windows injection techniques tutorial.
-Coming very soon..."
+summary = "**Injectopi** is a set of tutorials that I've decided to write down in order to learn about various injection techniques in the Windows' environment.
+Check it out!"

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "bubbles.jpg"